 "The efficiency and flexibility of the labor market are critical for ensuring that workers are allocated to their most effective use in the economy and provided with incentives to give their best effort in their jobs."

-Mobility of labour between industries is a factor considered within this pillar.
-Ideally workers should be able to transfer across industries easily and with little wage fluctuation.
+Mobility of labor between industries is a factor considered within this pillar.
+Ideally, workers should be able to transfer across industries easily and with little wage fluctuation.

 8. Financial Market Development

 "An efficient financial sector allocates the resources saved by a nation’s population, as well as those entering the economy from abroad, to the entrepreneurial or investment projects with the highest expected rates of return rather than to the politically connected.
 Business investment is critical to productivity.
 Therefore economies require sophisticated financial markets that can make capital available for private-sector investment from such sources as loans from a sound banking sector, well-regulated securities exchanges, venture capital, and other financial products."